Karitane hospitals: Dunedin

 The first hospital in Dunedin was opened by Truby King in 1907 in his holiday cottage on the Karitane Peninsula.
 It was called the Karitane Home for Babies but became the Karitane-Harris Hospital after moving in 1910 to a home donated by Wolf Harris, a wealthy Dunedinite.
+Architect Arthur Louis Salmond designed a new building which opened in 1939.
 It closed in July 1978.
 Anne Pattrick was matron in 1920.

 In 2011 it was reported that the hospital building, which had been used as a rest home and backpackers' hostel, was to be converted into apartments.
 In 2014 the refurbishment project received a grant from the Dunedin City Council.
 In 2015 the hospital, located in Every St, was listed as a Category 1 historic place by Heritage New Zealand.

 Christchurch

-In 1917 the Lady King Karitane Hospital opened in Cashmere.
-A new hospital was opened in 1963 following funding from the government but it closed in December 1978.
+In 1917 the Lady King Karitane Hospital opened in Cashmere in the former home of Sir Heaton Rhodes.
+A new hospital, designed by architects Warren and Mahoney, was opened in 1963 following funding from the government but it closed in December 1978.

 Wanganui

-The Truby King–Stewart Karitane Hospital opened in 1919 in the former residence of John Stewart and his wife Frances.
+The Truby King–Stewart Karitane Hospital opened in 1919 in the former residence of John Stewart and his wife Frances in King St. In 1930 a nurses' home was added and new block in 1966.